NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 ## monitor

-waits for enter to be pressed (so recording/live view can be used)
+waits for enter to be pressed (so recording/live view can be used without tilting)

 ## bias